soar-tech/strapi/docs/3.x.x/guides/database.md

 sudo apt-get install -y mongodb-org
 ```

-5. In order to connect and use MongoDB, we first need to get the mongod process running and then we can open the `mongo` shell.
-In your terminal:
+5. In order to connect and use MongoDB, you first need to get the `mongod` process running and then open the `mongo` shell:

 ```bash
 sudo service mongod start